 Sean is the founder and Executive Director of the Canadian Fair Trade Network (CFTN).
 Sean’s passion for global sustainability, grew out of international travel (2004-2009) and time spent working in Kenya.
 Sean moved back to Vancouver in 2009, and got involved with Fair Trade Vancouver, helping the city become Canada’s 11th Fair Trade Designated Town.
 Sean later became the organizations Executive Director, where his work included working with the University of British Columbia and Simon Fraser University in their becoming Canada’s 1st and 2nd Fair Trade Designated Campuses.
 In 2011, Sean founded the Canadian Fair Trade Network, as an effort to build a stronger, more organized social movement in Canada.
-Sean has overseen the expansion of numerous programs, has led five national conferences, and developed and grown the organizations bi-annual publication, Fair Trade Magazine.
-Sean represents Canada on the International Fair Trade Towns Committee, sits on the Good Food Challenge Advisory Committee.
+Sean has overseen the expansion of numerous programs, has led the planning of six national conferences, and developed and grown the organizations bi-annual publication, Fair Trade Magazine.
+Sean represents Canada on the International Fair Trade Towns Committee, and sits on the Good Food Challenge Advisory Committee.

-Torrye McKenzie - Program Manager
+Sarah Heim - National Program Manager

 Erik Johnson - Editor, Designer, Fair Trade Magazine Lead